Progress & Versions

 Why does this distinction matter?
 Because it shifts the focus from AI as an output tool to AI as a process enhancer.
 Viewing AI as an exploratory partner allows architects to leverage its unique strengths – speed, combinatorial creativity, and access to vast visual datasets – to enrich their own thinking.
 It encourages experimentation and embraces the "artificial serendipity," as some call it, that can arise when human intuition guides AI's generative power, leading to ideas that might never surface through traditional methods alone.

 Generative AI is undeniably reshaping the landscape of design tools and processes.
 Looking forward, we can anticipate tighter software integration, potentially enabling AI-suggested geometry or real-time visual feedback within standard CAD/BIM platforms.
-This could lead to a significant shift in early-phase workflows, with AI-augmented brainstorming sessions becoming standard practice.
+This will lead to a significant shift in early-phase workflows, with AI-augmented brainstorming sessions becoming standard practice.
 Consequently, evolving skillsets in AI literacy, prompt engineering, and critical curation will become increasingly vital for designers.
 The future likely involves a deeper hybrid intelligence, where AI handles rapid exploration and data analysis, freeing human designers to focus on strategic thinking, complex problem-solving, and imbuing projects with meaning and purpose.

 Sources: